 I devised a system that helps me extract the most value out of the books on my lengthy list.
 Here we go:

 There existed a spectrum on which all of my books could be placed.
 One book could be considered the most worthwhile to read, and another less fortunate piece could go the bottom of the list.
 All books on my list are not equal, and some should be read ASAP, while others afford indifference.

-The aforementioned 3 books in aggregate required a similar time investment, however, they have had monumental impacts on my life.
-Conveniently, reading Eat that Frog will help you prioritize better and consequently obey this rule.
+The aforementioned 3 books in aggregate required similar time investment, however, they have had monumental impacts on my life.
+Conveniently, reading Eat That Frog will help you prioritize better and consequently obey this rule.

 What books are at the top of your list?
 Tell me here in the comments below.